Towards all-order factorization of QED amplitudes at next-to-leading power: Introduction

 Deepening our understanding of gauge theory scattering amplitudes in the limit where radiation is soft has important phenomenological benefits as well as significant intrinsic value.
 For $n$-particle scattering processes in QED with the emission of an additional soft photon with momentum $k$ (as in \fig{n_partons}), the scattering amplitude ${\cal M}_{n+1}$ can be expressed as a power expansion in the energy $E = k^0$ of the photon, \be _{n+1} = {\cal M}_{n+1}^{\rm LP} + {\cal M}_{n+1}^{\rm NLP} + \ord(E)\,, \ee where the \emph{leading power} (LP) term has scaling ${\cal M}_{n+1}^{\rm LP} \sim 1/E$, and the \emph{next-to-leading power} (NLP) contribution is of order ${\cal M}_{n+1}^{\rm NLP}\sim E^0$.
 Crucially, the coefficients in this expansion can be expressed in terms of simpler objects, which relate the radiative amplitude to the non-radiative or \emph{elastic} amplitude ${\cal M}_{n}$.
 Such relations go under the name of \emph{factorization} or \emph{soft} theorems.
 Their physical interpretation rests upon the long wavelength of soft radiation not being able to resolve the hard scattering.
 However, at each subsequent power in \eqref{softexpansion} more is revealed.
 In this paper we investigate aspects of factorization at NLP, and focus in particular on the objects that can appear at higher orders in perturbation theory.

 The simpler objects that enter in the coefficients of \eqref{softexpansion} describe soft and collinear dynamics and are universal, i.e.~they do not depend on the particular scattering process.
-For instance, it is well known that the LP term in \eqn{softexpansion} takes the universal form~\cite{Yennie:1961ad,Grammer:1973db} \be _{n+1}^{\rm LP}(\{p_i\},k) = S_n^{(0)} \,{\cal M}_n(\{p_i\})\,, \qquad \qquad S_n^{(0)} = e \sum_{i=1}^n q_i\, \frac{p_i^{\mu} \varepsilon_{\mu}(k)}{p_i \cdot k}\,, \ee where $p_i^\mu$ and $q_i$ denote the momentum and electric charge (in units of the elementary charge $e$) of the $i$-th hard particle, and $\varepsilon_{\mu}(k)$ is the polarisation vector of the soft photon.
+For instance, it is well known that the LP term in \eqn{softexpansion} takes the universal form~\cite{Yennie:1961ad,Grammer:1973db}

+where $p_i^\mu$ and $q_i$ denote the momentum and electric charge (in units of the elementary charge $e$) of the $i$-th hard particle, and $\varepsilon_{\mu}(k)$ is the polarisation vector of the soft photon.
 The soft function $S_n^{(0)}$ describes a set of eikonal interactions between the external particles and the emitted soft photon; in other words, soft radiation at LP is sensitive only to the direction and charge of the emitting particle.
 (The expression in \eq{factLP} is at lowest order in the coupling $e$, as indicated by the superscript $(0)$, and receives loop corrections.)
 For multiple soft photons the function $S_n$ can be calculated as the vacuum expectation value of a set of Wilson lines, one for each hard emitting particle, expanded to the appropriate order in the coupling.

 The factorization in \eq{factLP} is not only of theoretical interest, but also relevant for phenomenology.
 The $1/E$ singularity in the soft limit enhances soft radiation in scattering processes.
 Measurements that are sensitive to soft radiation involve a small scale, and the corresponding cross section contains large logarithms of the ratio of this small scale and the scale of the hard scattering.
 Such large logarithms potentially spoil the convergence of the expansion in the coupling $e$, a problem that can be addressed by resummation.
 The development of theorems such as the one in \eqn{factLP} led to the proofs of factorization~\cite{Bodwin:1984hc,Collins:1985ue,Collins:1988ig}, but also constitutes the first step towards resummation, as it allows one to decompose a multi-scale amplitude (or cross section) into the product of simpler single-scale functions.